George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 "Churchill wept on these visits.
 He offered compassion and hope, and helped people find their courage," Larson said.

-How about former president Bush's first pitch at that World Series game in 2001?
+How about former President Bush's first pitch at that World Series game in 2001?

-That moment, which happened just over a month after the 9/11 terror attacks, was steeped in symbolism.
+That moment, just over a month after the 9/11 terror attacks, was steeped in symbolism.

 It was a signal that Americans could and should come together instead of living in fear.

-Trump had police attack peaceful protesters so he could avoid any actual human interaction while being photographed, glowering, with an upside down Bible.
+Trump had police attack peaceful protesters so he could avoid any actual human interaction while being photographed, glowering, with an upside-down Bible.
 I'm sorry, but it's not quite in the same league.

 The thing that confuses me the most, however, is not the inept political messaging.
 It's the fact that Trump believes he can use religious symbols as props in this way, even though he is self-evidently the least pious politician to ever hold the presidency.